JurajNyiri/HomeAssistant-Tapo-Control/examples/EXAMPLES_LOVELACE.md

 Below you can find some examples of usage of this custom component in lovelace cards.

-- In all the examples, you need to replace camera entity with your entity and adjust the service calls according to your environment.
+- In all the examples, you need to replace entities with your entity and adjust the service calls and its data according to your environment.
 - See [documentation for picture-glance card](https://www.home-assistant.io/lovelace/picture-glance/)
 - See [documentation for picture-entity card](https://www.home-assistant.io/lovelace/picture-entity/)